|

 NOT intended for use as a stabilization mixture.
 These mixtures can also be mixed with Regional

-Wildflower Mixtures
+Wildflower Seed Mixtures

 to provide a blend of grasses and wildflowers for a true meadow